 A coalition of faculty and staff working on civic and election engagement efforts from a variety of angles meets regularly throughout the year to coordinate their efforts.
 The group includes representatives from the Carolina Center for Public Service, Student Life and Leadership, Off-Campus Student Life and Community Involvement, Carolina Public Humanities, Carolina Athletics, the Office of the Chancellor, the Department of Political Science, the School of Government, Carolina Housing, the Campus Y, University Libraries and many more areas across campus.

 If you are interested in learning more or joining this coalition, contact Ryan Nilsen.

 The Carolina Votes Initiative is proud to partner with the following nonpartisan student organizations and campus departments as Carolina Votes Campus Partners:

 - The Graduate and Professional Student Government, firstname.lastname@example.org

 - Campus Y, firstname.lastname@example.org

 If you or your organization are interested in joining this initiative, please contact the Civic Engagement Working Group administrator Natasha Young.

 The Chapel Hill Peoples Academy is an opportunity to learn, connect and lead.
 Participants learn about Chapel Hill’s town services and opportunities, connect with local leaders and community members, and lead by engaging in dialogue about community issues.
 ALL people that live, work, play, pray or study in Chapel Hill are invited to register.
 Information can be found on the Peoples Academy website.

-This year, UNC is partnering with the Town of Chapel Hill to also offer the UNC Peoples Academy to specifically highlight opportunities for service, internships and engagement with local governmental organizations.
-Learn more and register here.
+In 2022 and 2023, UNC partnered for the first time with the Town of Chapel Hill to also offer the UNC Peoples Academy in order to specifically highlight opportunities for service, internships and engagement with local governmental organizations.
+Learn more about the 2022 and 2023 UNC Peoples Academy here and here.